 Parasites may be our foe, but they can also be our friends!
 The extraordinary high prevalence of worm infections in the world undoubtedly reflects their co-evolution with and adaptation to humans.
 One of the major factors related to their success is their ability to manipulate or suppress the host immune system to their advantage, preventing their elimination and accounting for their survival for up to 20 years in the host.
 On the other hand, the immune suppressive/regulatory mechanisms that worms use to protect themselves can also protect the host from over-reactivity of the immune system in the case of asthma, allergy and auto-immune disease.
 Therefore, maybe can we learn from worms and exploit their immunomodulatory tactics to our benefit and use the knowledge we gain from them in the treatment of dysregulated immune reactions, such as in multiple sclerosis (MS), Type 1 Diabetes (T1D), Rheumatoid Arthritis (RA) or, indeed, in sepsis which affect over 17,000 people and kills 3,000 (one in five patients who develop sepsis) in Ireland each year?
 We are currently testing parasite molecules, such as the HDMs, in pre-clinical trials using model for different immune disorders.

-NUI Galway Collaborators
+University of Galway Collaborators

 Collaborators at Teagasc